-2 Attach the side panels to the pedal box.
+?
+Attach the side panels to the pedal box.

-2 Use the four 6x25 mm long screws to attach the pedal box.
-First attach one side panel, then attach the other side panel.

-3 Attach the rear panel.

-- Place the bottom edges of the rear panel on the feet's protruding edges, with the panel slightly angled as shown in the illustration.
-Then, align the top part of the panel with the side panels. - 2 Secure the top of the rear panel to the side panel brackets using two 4x12 mm thin screws. - 3 Secure the bottom of the rear panel to the pedal box using four 4x20 mm tapping screws.
+- 2 Use the four 6x25 mm long screws to attach the pedal box.
+First attach one side panel, then attach the other side panel. - 3 Attach the rear panel. - Place the bottom edges of the rear panel on the feet's protruding edges, with the panel slightly angled as shown in the illustration.
+The wooden pattern side of the panel should be facing outside.
+Then, align the top part of the panel with the side panels. - 2 Secure the top of the rear panel to the side panel brackets using two 4x12 mm thin screws. - Secure the bottom of the rear panel to the pedal box using four 4x20 mm tapping screws.

-Mount the main unit.
+4 Mount the main unit.